A different beginning.

 We’re done, right?

 You need to send formal, written notification that you have successfully completed your transition plan.
 This will release you from all the responsibilities of your former relationship on a specific date.
 This includes oversight, reporting, maintenance and integration of all content assets, technologies and services.

 It’s also essential to provide a summary statement outlining all outstanding invoices and/or applicable credits to your former customer’s account.
-If you don’t keep your housekeeping in order, you could be surprised with a taxable liability you didn’t plan for.
+If you don’t keep your housekeeping in order, you could be surprised by a taxable liability you didn’t plan for.

 Give thanks.
 Then move on.